syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ## Group separator modes

 [`GroupSeparatorMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_GroupSeparatorMode) provides 2 states to display the group separator.
-When the mode is set as `Always`, it will display separtor while typing itself on the other hand when the mode is set as `LostFocus` it will enable the separator when the control lost its focus.
+When the mode is set as `Always`, it will display separator while typing itself on the other hand when the mode is set as `LostFocus` it will enable the separator when the control lost its focus.

 N> [`EnableGroupSeparator`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_EnableGroupSeparator) property must be enabled to use the [`GroupSeparatorMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_GroupSeparatorMode).